 MHC would be happy to assist in promotion of your Touring Grant-funded events.
 To do so, we must be kept up-to-date on your programs in a timely fashion.
 We can list events on our statewide calendar, website, special mailings and social media accounts.

 Also remember to submit photos of your programs.
 We use the photos to show the strength of our funded programs by including them in our newsletters, annual reports, social media postings and much more.
-You can submit these photos at any time to Karen Rhodes, Grants & IT Manager, at firstname.lastname@example.org.
+You can submit these photos at any time to Jennifer Rupp, Policy/Program Officer, at email@example.com.
 When submitting, please include photo credit if required.

 Publicize Project Activities

-It is extremely important that you remember to include logos and credit for both the Michigan Humanities Council and Michigan Council for Arts & Cultural Affairs on all publicity materials and broadcast promotion.
-Copies of all materials must be sent to the Michigan Humanities Council office with your final report.
+It is extremely important that you remember to include logos and credit for both Michigan Humanities and Michigan Council for Arts & Cultural Affairs on all publicity materials and broadcast promotion.
+All logos are available on our Publicity page.
+Copies of all materials must be sent to Michigan Humanities office with your final report.
 Where printed materials are not used, this support must be delivered verbally before each activity.
 Verbal acknowledgement should be included in your final report.

 As you know, the Touring Program relies primarily on state funding to make grants available to nonprofit organizations.
-By recognizing the Council, MCACA and your organization in your publicity efforts, you are increasing your visibility, the Council’s, and MCACA’s, and creating more opportunity for increased revenue and support for the Touring Program.
+By recognizing the Michigan Humanities, MCACA and your organization in your publicity efforts, you are increasing your visibility, Michigan Humanities, and MCACA’s, and creating more opportunity for increased revenue and support for the Touring Program.

 Ways to publicize your project: